-The GASB has also issued Statement No. 84, Fiduciary Activities, which is effective for fiscal years beginning after December 15, 2018.
+The GASB issued Statement No. 84, Fiduciary Activities, which is effective for fiscal years beginning after December 15, 2019.
 Statement No. 84 establishes criteria for identifying fiduciary activities of all state and local governments to determine whether an activity should be reported in a fiduciary fund in the financial statements.
+The Trust has not yet determined the effect that the adoption of GASB Statement No. 84 may have on its financial statements.

-The GASB has also issued Statement No. 87, Leases, which is effective for fiscal years beginning after December 15, 2019.
+The GASB issued Statement No. 87, Leases, which is effective for fiscal years beginning after June 15, 2021.
 Statement No. 87 establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 In other words, most leases currently classified as operating leases will be accounted for and reported in the same manner as capital leases.

-The Trust has not yet determined the effect that the adoption of GASB Statement No. 84 and 87 may have on its financial statements.
+The Trust has not yet determined the effect that the adoption of GASB Statement No. 87 may have on its financial statements.